Cinnamon raisin bread is a slightly sweet and fragrant bread full of raisins

 If you worry because you don’t think that you have the capacity to bake bread, let us reassure you – you do.
 Our bread making methods, whether they be no-knead breads like our olive and feta bread or a quick bread like our Irish soda bread are virtually fail-proof.
 This cinnamon raisin bread uses the same technique as some of our other breads, one we like to call the dump and rise method.
 As you’ll see in the recipe, you essentially dump all the ingredients (except for the raisins) into a bowl, wait a bit, add the raisins, wait some more, shape your loaf, wait again, bake, eat, repeat!
 Trust us, the hardest part of this recipe is keeping yourself from eating the entire loaf in one sitting.
 Also, if you eat the entire loaf in one sitting, don’t worry about it, you’re not alone.

 What kind of raisins work best in this recipe?

 The raisins that work best in this cinnamon raisin bread are the raisins you love best.
 We prefer the dark sultana raisins, but you can choose whatever you like.

-The important thing about the raisins is to ensure that you are adding them a bit at a time.
-If you drop them all into your dough at the same time it may become difficult to knead your dough so that they are evenly dispersed throughout the bread.
+The important thing about the raisins is to ensure that you are adding them a bit at a time because if you drop them all into your dough at the same time it may become difficult to have them evenly dispersed throughout the bread.
 So, add some raisins, mix, add some more, mix, and on and on until all of your raisins are incorporated.

 What if I don’t have a hand held or a stand mixer?

-You can certainly do the mixing and the kneading by hand.
-The mixer is not essential, it just makes the job easier.
-If you don’t have a mixer, don’t despair.
-Make the bread anyways – it’s still easy, and it will still be delicious.
+You can certainly do the mixing and the kneading by hand so actually the mixer is not essential, it just makes the job easier.
+If you don’t have a mixer, don’t despair and make the bread anyways – it’s still easy, and it will still be delicious.
 Actually, maybe it will be even more delicious because you will have worked harder for it!